 One of the extremely long-lived T-cell epitopes of patients recovered from 2003 SARS-CoV-1 infection, as described by Le Bert and colleagues114.
 T-cells from these patients are cross-reactive to homologous epitopes from SARS-CoV-2, which are highly conserved between the two viruses.
 Also identified by Peng and colleagues as an immunodominant CD4/MHC class II epitope and CD8/MHC class I epitopes likely covering HLA types B07:02 (SPRWYFYYL) and Cw07:02 (YYLGTGPEA).
 The sequence SPRWYFYYL was also identified experimentally by Ferretti et al as a CD8 epitope with predicted HLA restriction of B07.
-The second highest ranked CD8 epitope identified by Snyder et al. in their proteome-wide screen, responsible for about 5.5% of all CD8: T-cell receptor (TCR) binding events115.
+The second highest ranked CD8 epitope identified by Snyder et al. in their proteome-wide screen, although in subsequent larger public data releases from Adaptive Biotechnologies, its rank dropped to ninth115.